beynar/svelte-rpc/README.md

 ### Streamed response

 Svelte-rpc can handle streamed response from the server.
 This is useful when you want to stream the response of an AI model for example.
-The only difference is that you need to pass a callback to the call function that will be called each time a chunk of the response is received.
+The only difference is that you need to pass a callback to the api function that will be called each time a chunk of the response is received.

-You can either use the stream helper or the ReadableStream directly.
+On the server, when defining your procedure you can either return a ReadableStream or use the stream helper.

 The stream helper is useful when you want to handle the stream response lifecycle by adding callbacks to the onChunk, onEnd and onStart events.